gracesze/grace-chan/README.md

 <!-- Add your details -->

 I am __Grace Chan__, a data driven professional with 3 years of experience in research and data analysis to generate insights on situations for formulation of effective solutions and improvements.
-I am an organised and meticulous professional that has worked both independently and as a team to ensure that tasks are completed thoroughly and in a timely manner.
+I am an organised and meticulous professional that has worked both independently and as a team to ensure that tasks are completed thoroughly in a timely manner.
 A bubbly and positive colleague that is able to keep things positive despite the time-pressed and high-stress work environment.

 <!-- a seasoned data scientist with ~7 years of progressive experience in artificial intelligence.
 I have contributed as an AI product developer (R&D unit) and been AI consultant for top-notch clients in their AI journey.
 I am involved in comprehensive development, design & analysis of AI algorithms to build analytical solutions, while facilitating and leading data science teams.